Story of Our Attack

 I have had the first, and hopfully the last, panic attack of my life a couple of days ago when the Police were about to throw Vann in prison and throw away the key.
 By God’s grace, I am doing well now.
 Vann on the other hand is struggling.
 He is experiencing a lot of fear that is uncommon to him.
 It is difficult for him to go outside after dark – even in the early evening.
 (It always gets dark here on the equator at right around 6pm) Every little noise startles him, and he has not been able to sleep very much as any sound wakes him.
 We have been talking to our good friend, Barney Davis who runs a missionary care ministry called Godspeed.
 He assures us that all that we are experiencing is in the range of normal.
 The missionary community has been an incredibly wonderful support.
 The men have been coming over to spend the night with us so that we could have an opportunity to rest better, and the women have been sending meals.
 The Swiss Mission men have been taking turns patrolling the property at night to keep watch for a return intrusion, and to help us feel safe.
 We feel so very loved by the body of Christ.

+As in dealing with the aftermath of any traumatic situation, we are trying to do what we know rather than trusting our emotions and feelings.
 Please continue to pray for us as we try to follow what our Heavenly Father would have us to do, and that He would give us wisdom as we go through the process of assuring our continuance in the work He has called us to do.
 May our Great, Good and Loving God bless you all.